Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Connect the Lambda function to the database `VPC`.
 Connect to the database using its private endpoint.
 - [ ] Attach an IAM role to the Lambda function with read permissions to the database.
 - [ ] Move the database to a public subnet.
 Use security groups for secure access.

+### A SysOps Administrator has implemented a `VPC` network design with the following requirements: Two Availability Zones (`AZ`s).
+Two private subnets.
+Two public subnets.
+One internet gateway.
+One NAT gateway.
+What would potentially cause applications in the `VPC` to fail during an `AZ` outage?

+- [ ] A single virtual private gateway, because it can be associated with a single `AZ` only.
+- [ ] A single internet gateway, because it is not redundant across both `AZ`s.
+- [x] A single `NAT` gateway, because it is not redundant across both `AZ`s.
+- [ ] The default `VPC` route table, because it can be associated with a single `AZ` only.